What Are Dream Seasons?

 This fits a pattern of life.
 With your first serious relationship, your first job you’re learning a lot more.
 The changes aren’t so drastic when you’ve changed workplaces a few times.
 You learn more about people and bosses.

-Seasons are best noticed in retrospect
+Seasons are noticed in retrospect

 It’s important to realize the topic of a dream doesn’t make for a season, rather, the underlying concern does.